protective hairstyles for 4c hair

 Now, these braids are pretty much a nice little twist on regular box braids.
 If you are a fan of the classic bob and prefer short hair during summer, then this new look might be a better fit for you.

 Similar to box braids, they can be worn for 4 weeks and more.
 And the best thing is, that short braids are easier to install, maintain, and wash due to the length.
-And they are super cute too.
+They require less braiding hair and they are super cute too.
 Check out this tutorial to get started with short braids.

 6. Senegalese Twists

 If you are not that much into braids and prefer a simple protective hairstyle that is less heavy and low maintenance, then Senegal’s twists might be a good move.
-This protective style will give your hair a much-needed break and can be worn in many different styles.
+This protective style will give your hair a much-needed break and can be worn in many different styles, depending on the length of your hair extensions.
 Learn how to do chunky Senegalese Twists here.

 7. Passion Twists